Troubleshooting in Managed Service for Kubernetes

 If you need to connect to a cluster from the internet, recreate the cluster and assign it a public IP address.

-Errors occur when connecting to a node over SSH
+Errors connecting to a node over SSH

 Error messages: